Bird fact sheets | Field of Mars EEC

 Waterbirds

-These birds live in or near creeks, ponds, rivers and wetlands.
+These birds live in or near creeks, ponds, rivers, wetlands and coastal areas.
 They may swim, wade, graze or search for food in shallow water.

 An illustration of an Australian white ibis.